rb-builder/rishabh.github.io/_posts/distributed-systems/2025-04-26-time-clocks-and-ordering-of-events-in-distributed-systems.md

 Server 2 logs Event B received  at 10:10 local time
 Server 2 logs Event D sent  at 10:12 local time

-Correct Total of Events - A -> B, D -> E.
+Ordering of events using local physical time of servers - A, E, B, D
-Order Ignoring clock skew - A, E, B, D   [Incorrect ordering of events, due to clock skew.]
+Correct ordering of Events - A -> B, D -> E.

 ## Similar problem as Theory Of Relativity.